deb17/radix/README.md

 '987601'
 >>> radix_compl(Num('012398'))  # 10's complement (radix complement)
 '987602'

 ```

 ### Note

 1. Base should be between 2 and 36.

+2. Very large or very small floating-point numbers should be in quotes.